MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ## Install individual components

 If you don't want to use the handy Workloads feature to customize your Visual Studio installation, you can do so by installing individual components instead.
-To do so, click the **Individual components** option from the Visual Studio Installer, select what you want, and then follow the prompts.
+To do this, click the **Individual components** option from the Visual Studio Installer, select what you want, and then follow the prompts.

   ![Visual Studio 2017 - Install individual components](media/vs2017-components.PNG "Install Visual Studio individual components")